Dave2ooo/oebb-link-creator/README.md

 ## Search all Stations (Scotty)
-If the previous method does not work you can use this manual fallback.
+Alternatively to the previous method, you can use this manual fallback.

 Open [Scotty](https://fahrplan.oebb.at/bin/stboard.exe/en?protocol=https:&)
 1. Enter your desired station